Zaid-Ajaj/desktop-feliz-with-photino/README.md

-# Feliz on Desktop with Photino (Highly Experimental)
+# Feliz on Desktop with Photino (Experimental)

-A full stack F# application on desktop with the help of [Photino](https://www.tryphotino.io).
+Build a desktop application by embedding a small full stack F# web application with the help of [Photino](https://www.tryphotino.io).

 Phontino hosts a lightweight chromioum instance in a desktop window and this application embeds a full web application in it.

 Using [Suave](https://github.com/SuaveIO/suave) as an extremely lightweight web server for the backend and [Feliz](https://github.com/Zaid-Ajaj/Feliz)/React on the frontend.

+The frontend communicates with the backend via HTTP to access system APIs that are otherwise not available from the browser window.

-Of course with fully type-safe data transport between client and server using [Fable.Remoting](https://github.com/Zaid-Ajaj/Fable.Remoting)
+The data transport between client and server is fully type-safe thanks to [Fable.Remoting](https://github.com/Zaid-Ajaj/Fable.Remoting)

+Here is a gif of the application running during development.
+Notice how things like hot module reloading works out of the box so that we can edit the UI code and you see the changes immediately.

 ![image](photino-feliz.gif)

 ## Dependencies
-The dependencies need are the .NET SDK and Node.js
+The dependencies need are the .NET SDK (v5.0+) and Node.js (v12+)

-On Windows 10, the Edge Dev Channel version needs to be installed from [Microsoft Edge Insider](https://www.microsoftedgeinsider.com/en-us/download) to be able to view the browser
+When developing on Windows 10, the Edge Dev Channel version needs to be installed from [Microsoft Edge Insider](https://www.microsoftedgeinsider.com/en-us/download) to be able to view the browser

 ## Development